dfinity/portal/docs/developer-docs/functionality/sns/predeployment.md

    call to the SNS wasm modules canister (a canister on the NNS) to deploy an SNS with the specified parameters.
-   At this point, the SNS ledger only has two accounts with liquid tokens, the _treasury_ that is owned by the SNS governance canister and can be used in the future according to the SNS community's wishes and some pre-allocated tokens to be used in the initial decentralization sale.
+   At this point, the SNS ledger only has two accounts with liquid tokens, the _treasury_ that is owned by the SNS governance canister which can be used in the future according to the SNS community's wishes, and some pre-allocated tokens to be used in the initial decentralization sale.
    To ensure that no one can transfer tokens, and distribute them or start token markets prematurely, all remaining inital tokens are locked in neurons.